-Since the IGS Governing Board adopted its previous Strategic Plan covering the years 2002-2007, a number of developments have taken place inside and outside the IGS that make it imperative to update the plan.
+Since the IGS Governing Board adopted its previous Strategic Plan, a number of developments have taken place inside and outside the IGS that make it imperative to update the plan.
 While much of the Strategic Plan 2002-2007 remains valid, this new plan is developed for 2008-2012.
-The new plan formulates the three key strategies of the IGS:
+Three key strategies are formulated:

-Deliver world-standard quality GNSS data and products to all users globally with leading-edge expertise and resources.

-Develop, integrate, and participate with new and changing GNSS systems and user needs to continuously improve IGS services and to provide value to a broad range of users.

-Continuously improve the effectiveness of IGS management and governance to support future growth.
+- Deliver world-standard quality GNSS data and products to all users globally with leading-edge expertise and resources - Develop, integrate, and participate with new and changing GNSS systems and user needs to continuously improve IGS services and to provide value to a broad range of - Continuously improve the effectiveness of IGS management and governance to support future growth.